tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 implementation (and we had to scratch it out temporarily to write the post), and we're coming back to it now.

+Hindley Milner types also include a `forall` quantifier that allows for some amount of polymorphism.
+Consider the function `id = x -> x`.
+The type of `id` is `forall 'a. 'a -> 'a`.
+This is kind of like a lambda for type variables.
+The `forall` construct binds type variables like normal lambdas bind normal variables.
+Some of the literature calls these *type schemes*.

 In order to make inference for polymorphism decidable (I think), you have to pick some limited set of points in the concrete syntax to generalize types.
 The usual place is in `let` bindings.
 This is why all `let`-bound program variables